Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

 It was also used as a fertility pole raised during festivals which emphasized balance in life and hope in the afterlife, provided by the great gods of Ancient Egypt.

 A Djed column is often on the bottom of coffins where the backbone of the deceased would lay in order for the soul to stand up and walk into the afterlife.

 The Was Scepter

 It was a symbol of power and dominion of the god and king in ancient Egyptian history and culture.
 The staff is topped with the head of a canine.
 It was developed in the time of the king Djet (c.
 3000 – 2990 BCE) of the first dynasty.

 Each god had his own was specter-like Hathor, Isis, Ra, and many others.

-The god Ptah was able to combine the Anka, Djed and the Was into his scepter, that was the only thing that fit his holiness, it is known as “Sculptor of the Earth” which presented the absolute meaning of completeness and totality.
+The god Ptah was able to combine the Anka, Djed and the Was into his scepter, that was the only thing that fit his holiness, it is known as the “Sculptor of the Earth” which presented the absolute meaning of completeness and totality.

-The Scarab – Egyptian protection symbols
+The Scarab – an Egyptian symbol of protection

 One of the most well-known symbols of ancient Egypt during the first intermediate period (2181-2040 BCE) until the rise of Christianity.